forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### NATO Reforms/Reorientation
 * Reforms to increase transparency.
-* Clearer (more purpose and actions defining) statutes and possibly more focussing more on the defending 'principles of humanity'. <!-- possibly only weapon exports to country which adhere certain principles of humanity for example no death sentence, overall fair legal system, local self determination for example by elections -->
+* Clearer (more purpose and actions defining) statutes and possibly a focus more on defense. <!-- possibly only weapon exports to country which adhere certain principles of humanity for example no death sentence, an overall fair legal system, local self determination for example by elections -->
 * Open interstate cooperations to manage the challenges we face - the NATO expertise is broad
 * A focus on tasks such as crisis management and state-independent threats such as terrorism ([NATO counter Terrorism](#nato-counter-terrorism-reference-curriculum)).